LearnTeachCode/mob-coding/README.md

 - Server function: receive and broadcast events based on data from clients
 - Server function: broadcast events when users connect or disconnect
 - Server state: keep track of list of user IDs, names, whose turn it is, who's next, and elapsed time for each turn

+### 2017-03-29

+**Milestones:**

+- Version 0 (branch `v0-shared-editor`): collaborative real-time text-editing now works, yay!
+Just a simple shared text editor.

+**Questions:**
+- What's the difference between the [`input` event](https://developer.mozilla.org/en-US/docs/Web/Events/input) and something like `keyup`?
+(Apparently `input` fires only if it changes the input, whereas `keyup` fires for pressing any key, even one that doesn't actually type anything.
+Not supported in IE < 9.)

+- Is there a nifty library for styling console.log messages?
+(Or I can just write my own helper function.)

+- How do I commit new changes into a new branch in Git? ([Simple answer via StackOverflow](http://stackoverflow.com/a/1394804) )